cdebeunne/phd_notes/to review/grasp.md

 ## Sum Up

 This paper presents a multi sensor fusion framework for anomaly detection and path planning in unstructured scenes, especially containing vegetation.
-Data from a LiDAR, an RGB camera and the odometry of a robot is encoded using deep neural network to generate low dimensionnal feature vectors.
+Data from a LiDAR, an RGB camera and the odometry of a legged robot is encoded using deep neural networks to generate low dimensionnal feature vectors.
 The predicted trajectory from a path planner is turned into a binary image that is also encoded as a feature vector.
 These vectors are turned into a graph that is ponderated with reliability scores from image and laser sensors.
 Scan reliability is based on the number of points belonging to edges and planes while image reliability is based on the brightness and the number of salient points.
-This graph, whose theoretical consistency is demonstrated in the paper, is then fed into a Graph Neural Network to infer the success probability of each steps of the trajectory planned.
-This method, called GrASPE, is used in a local path planner in a iterative scheme to generate an anomaly free trajectory.
+This graph, whose theoretical consistency is demonstrated in the paper, is then fed into a Graph Neural Network (GNN) to infer the success probability of each steps of the trajectory planned.
+This method, called GrASPE, is used in a local path planner in an iterative scheme to generate an anomaly free trajectory.
 Evaluation on 4 different scenarios is performed to cover a wide range of challenging data (e.g. cluttered scenes, low lighting conditions...).
 A comparison with path planners, other anomaly detection algorithms and ablated version of GrASPE concludes the efficiency of the proposed algorithm.
 Moreover, experiments in real time were conducted on a robot mounted computer, the inference rate being high enough despite the heavy GNN backbone.
 The author concludes on the limitations of its model and propose to consider the holonomic behaviour of a quadruped robot and the fusion with force sensor for future researches.

 ## Related Work

 In the introduction, the author refers to sensor fusion for robotic applications and also highlights the need to consider GNN in outdoor scenarios.
 The related work part details the work done about sensor fusion, anomaly detection and finally about methods to estimate the probability of future failures.
 This related work part is complete and is the proof of a strong state of the art study.
 However, I suggest to add a reference about end-to-end learning of control policies which have been studied with sensor fusion in unstructured environments (e.g. Nguyen et al, *Autonomous Navigation in Complex Environments with Deep Multimodal Fusion Network*)

-## Minor Comments
+## Specific Comments

 * I, par 1 : in the first sentence, you should stick citations to applications "such as delivery[1], agriculture[2], surveillance..."
 * I, par 3 : you should highlight "Deep Learning" with capital letters as you are using the abbreviation DL